Do you know how easy it is to ruin your morning smoothie?

 Besides the obvious organic fruits you have on-hand, we also add in superfoods like…

-- No-taste grass-fed collagen powder for protein as well as joint-skin-gut health (10% off with code KOP)
+- No-taste grass-fed collagen powder for protein as well as joint-skin-gut health (Get it here with a discount if you use the code KOP).

 - Plus cream for healthy fats and if it's from pastured cows, you'll also be getting a extra big load of nutrients.